 \subsection{Limitations}

-\toolName~currently cannot perform touch exploration, limiting its ability to detect certain errors that depend on spatial interaction patterns common among screen reader users.
+\toolName currently cannot perform touch exploration, limiting its ability to detect certain errors that depend on spatial interaction patterns common among screen reader users.
 This constraint means errors that appear exclusively when users tap directly on elements might remain undiscovered.
-The system's effectiveness is also bounded by the capabilities of its constituent components.
-Task generation relies on visual UI understanding; related failures, such as OCR errors or misinterpreting elements, occurred in our evaluation and can limit interaction coverage. \edit{Furthermore, the quality of the generated task prompts remains crucial;}{Furthermore, the quality of the generated task prompts remains a crucial LLM-dependent limitation.} \edit{poor or overly simplistic task generation could lead to limited coverage of real-world usage scenarios.}{Poor or overly simplistic task generation can lead to limited coverage of real-world usage scenarios, which contributed to missed errors in our evaluation. \add{Of the 30 false negatives in \toolName, 21 can be attributed to the Task Generator.
-A potential way to increase the diversity of generated tasks is to run the generator multiple times and select the ``best'' tasks (e.g., according to their coverage and detail levels).}
+The system's effectiveness is also bounded by the capabilities of its components.
+Task generation relies on visual UI understanding; related failures, such as OCR errors or misinterpreting elements, occurred in our evaluation and can limit interaction coverage.
+Furthermore, the quality of the generated task prompts remains a crucial LLM-dependent limitation.
+Poor or overly simplistic task generation can lead to limited coverage of real-world usage scenarios, which contributed to missed errors in our evaluation. \add{Of the 30 false negatives in \toolName, 21 can be attributed to the Task Generator.
+A potential way to increase the diversity of generated tasks is to run the generator multiple times and select the ``best'' tasks (e.g., according to their coverage and detail levels). }

-Another limitation we observed during task execution is that our reflection agent can sometimes be less effective because it relies solely on the next screen's initial transcript to assess task progress.
+A limitation we observed during task execution is that our reflection agent can sometimes be less effective because it relies solely on the next screen's initial transcript to assess task progress.
 As this accurately reflects a screen reader user's experience, it can make the agent miss visually available cues that indicate task failure or success, resulting in unnecessary explorations.
-Task execution agents also encountered issues, sometimes struggling with inconsistent interface behavior, string matching limitations for navigation, overly verbose screen reader transcripts, or proxy reliability, potentially resulting in false positives or overlooked errors.
+Task execution agents also encountered issues, sometimes struggling with inconsistent interface behavior, string matching limitations, overly verbose screen reader transcripts, or proxy reliability, resulting in false positives or overlooked errors.

-Additionally, the system currently cannot detect errors involving functional redundancy, such as when multiple controls perform the same action.
+Additionally, the system currently cannot detect errors involving functionality redundancy, such as when multiple controls perform the same action.
 While we adopted one effective agent setup, we have not systematically compared alternative language models, agent architectures, or combinations thereof.
 Different groupings of models and agents may yield varying efficiencies or accuracies that we do not currently capture.